arnavgautam/TreeHacks2015/HOLs/HOL-IntroToWindowsAzureMediaServices/HOL.md

 	_Creating a new Media Service_

-1. In **NAME**, enter the name of the new account.
-A Media Services account name should be all lower-case numbers and/or letters with no spaces, and 3 - 24 characters in length.
+1. In **Name**, enter the name of the new account.
+A Media Services account name should be all lowercase letters and/or numbers without spaces and 3 to 24 characters long.

-1. In **REGION**, select the geographic region that will be used to store the metadata records for your Media Services account.
+1. In **Region**, select the geographic region that will be used to store the metadata records for your Media Services account.
 Only the available Media Services regions appear in the dropdown menu.

-1. In **STORAGE ACCOUNT**, select a storage account to provide blob storage of the media content from your Media Services account.
-You can select an existing storage account in the same geographic region as your Media Services account, or you can create a new storage account.
-A new storage account has been created in the same region.
+1. In **Storage Account**, select a storage account to provide blob storage of the media content from your Media Services account.
+You can select an existing storage account, or you can create a new storage account.
+The storage account should be located in the same geographic region as your Media Services account.

-1. If you created a new storage account, in **NEW STORAGE ACCOUNT NAME**, enter a name for the storage account.
+1. If you created a new storage account, in **New Storage Account Name**, enter a name for the storage account.
 The rules for storage account names are the same as for Media Services accounts.

 1. Click **Create Media Service** at the bottom of the form.

 	You can monitor the status of the process in the message area at the bottom of the window.
 The **media services** page opens with the new account displayed.
-When the status changes to Active, it means the account has been successfully created.
+When the status changes to **Active** the account has been successfully created.

 	![The recently created Media Service](Images/recently-created-media-service.png?raw=true "The recently created Media Service")